dwavesystems/dwave-ocean-sdk/docs/quantum_research/stating_problems.rst

 distribution.
 Because :math:`f` is differentiable with nonzero gradients, one can meaningfully backpropagate through the discretization layer.

-Another approach to modelling data with binary random variables is to use approximations proposed by [Jan2016]_, [Mad2016]_.
+Another approach to modeling data with binary random variables is to use approximations proposed by [Jan2016]_, [Mad2016]_.
 The approach is based on a limiting argument with annealed Gumbel distributions combined with a straight-through estimator [Ben2013]_,